na-na-hi/renget/archive/sfbf5.md

 \>"I can’t believe he didn’t stay with me.
 He didn’t even *visit* me!
 Why didn’t he visit?
 Why don’t YOU guys visit me?"
 \>"Huh?...
 Wait, why are you here?!
 Go on, scram!
 Git!"
 \>As you watch the dejected purple wyvern slink away, you can’t help but wonder what in Gog’s name is being said by the group of monsters all jabbering away.
 \>No matter.
-In dire situations such as now, unity transcends language.
+In dire situations such as now, unity transcends language.%%

 =============================================

 [This](https://desu-usergeneratedcontent.xyz/trash/image/1677/75/1677752190413.webm) reminds me of the time that I found out that not only was Malzeno a giant needy slut, but that he was also a giant CUDDLESLUT
-\>get invited to Malzeno’s bi-monthly “super-masculine-and-totally-not-girly” tea party
+%darkgreen%\>get invited to Malzeno’s bi-monthly “super-masculine-and-totally-not-girly” tea party
 \>Tea party was actually super fruity and extremely homoerotic but don’t tell Malzeno I said that
 \>at some point during tea time I see Malzeno wiggle his horns, and I think it’s super fucking cute
 \>ask him if I can scratch behind his horns